xmlking/spa-starter-kit/README.md

 ```bash
 gulp --env=TEST serve
 ```
+####You can also use this pre-build Grails App [apiApp.war](https://github.com/xmlking/grails-batch-rest/releases) as backend for this SPA App.

 ### Options
 By default, plugin errors will cause Gulp to halt.
 Errors and warnings are fatal.